I don’t know about you, but I have an obsession with finding cheap website traffic that converts amazingly.

 You Don’t Have a High Budget

-Obviously, if you’re reading this article you’re interested in increasing the traffic to your website or to your affiliate campaigns.
+Obviously, if you’re reading this article you’re interested in increasing the traffic to your website or your affiliate campaigns.
 You can achieve that through many methods, free or paid.

 No Time To Wait For SEO

-Yes, it will not always convert as good as a visitor coming directly from Google if you do proper SEO, but it can still work and you will be able to at least test your website or offer before starting to actually do heavy SEO on the website.
+Yes, it will not always convert as well as a visitor coming directly from Google if you do proper SEO, but it can still work and you will be able to at least test your website or offer before starting to actually do heavy SEO on the website.

-Isn’t All Cheap Traffic Bad?
+Isn’t All Cheap Website Traffic Bad?

 Yes and No…

-So I’ve figured that maybe you guys will be interested in knowing some of these low-cost traffic sources that I use, so if you’re looking to promote affiliate offers or your own websites and you’re on a budget, you should try out the following sources.
+So I’ve figured that maybe you guys will be interested in knowing some of these low-cost website traffic sources that I use, so if you’re looking to promote affiliate offers or your own websites and you’re on a budget, you should try out the following sources.

 Here are some tips on how to prevent paying for bad traffic:

-- In general stay away from websites that will promise to send you 100000 visitors for $10.
+- In general, stay away from websites that will promise to send you 100000 visitors for $10.